thomasmatt88/VideoTrim/README.md

 5. Access application UI at http://127.0.0.1:8000/

 **Running Application:**
+Application saves footage **between** trim times into a new video file.
+Therefore, if 0, 5, 10, and 15 are your added trim times, then applicatio will save footage between 0 and 5 seconds, and between 10 and 15 seconds, into a new video file.

 1. Enter global path to video file
 ![Alt text](https://github.com/thomasmatt88/VideoTrim/blob/master/images/Screen%20Shot%202019-12-23%20at%205.03.57%20PM.png)
 2. Add trim time.
 At least 2 trim times are necessary.
 Therefore, if you want to trim and save the first 5 seconds of your video, add 0 and 5 as trim times.